 After being in a long-distance relationship for a while, it is normal to start losing interest.
 Unless you find a way to spice up your relationship, you are risking a breakup.

 Losing interest in a long-distance relationship is expected when you are physically apart for a long time.
 Without physical intimacy, you get tired of the distance and slowly begin to lose interest in your relationship.
 In this case you have two options: close the distance and move in together or let go of this relationship and move on.

-If you’re losing interest in a long-distance relationship, it’s worth taking the time to understand which part of your relationship you’re no longer interested in.
+If you are losing interest in your long-distance relationship, take some time to understand which part of your relationship you are no longer interested in.

 - Are you losing interest or is your partner losing interest?

 - Are you losing interest in your partner?

 - Are you losing interest in your relationship?

 - Are you losing interest in the long-distance?

 Once you can answer these questions, you will have more clarity about what you can do about it.

 In this article, we will explore the lack of interest in a long-distance relationship and see what you can do about it.